exercism/php/docs/INSTALLATION.md

 ## Install Composer

-Install [Composer](https://getcomposer.org) [here](https://getcomposer.org/doc/00-intro.md) following your devices OS installation instructions.
+Install [Composer](https://getcomposer.org) following your devices OS [installation instructions](https://getcomposer.org/doc/00-intro.md).
 We recommend installing it globally for ease of use.

 ## Install PHPUnit